 Back in primary school, I learned that history is often written by the winners and the powerful.
 Memory-making is political.
 So what happens to children who went through traumatic events and have little memory of them?
 How is their memory constructed afterwards?

-I am thinking of the children of the disappeared in Argentina, who were and put up for adoption – sometimes only hours after being born in captivity.
-Or the stolen generations of Australia’s Aboriginal people who were removed from their families Or Switzerland’s “contract children” who were taken from poor families or single mothers and
+I am thinking of the children of the disappeared in Argentina, who were taken away from their families during the dictatorship and put up for adoption – sometimes only hours after being born in captivity.
+Or the stolen generations of Australia’s Aboriginal people who were removed from their families by the government and the church.
+Or Switzerland’s “contract children” who were taken from poor families or single mothers and handed over to farmers to work on the land.

 But for now, I’d love to hear from you.
 Here’s what I’d like to know: